A recent survey revealed 92 per cent of Nottingham would recommend Net

 and live on Freeview channel 276

-The report, which surveyed 1,200 participants living in and around Nottingham City Centre, also found that brand awareness in 2023 has increased by more than 10 per cent and now sits at 97 per cent.
+The report, which surveyed 1,200 participants who use the tram network, also found that brand awareness in 2023 has increased by more than 10 per cent and now sits at 97 per cent.

 Advertisement